Introduction to the disharmony

 - Heart blood deficiency symptoms - heart palpitations, nervousness, anxiety, insomnia, dream-disturbed sleep, poor memory

 There are different causes that lead to blood deficiency.
-One major cause is weak Spleen.
+One major cause is weak Spleen(1).

 When the Spleen is weak it cannot sufficiently perform its transformative function - transforming food into food essence, Qi and blood.
 Thus not enough blood is being produced.
-If this is the case blood deficiency symptoms such as paleness, dry skin and dizziness, are accompanied with some digestive issues like poor appetite and/or poor digestion.
+In this case the general blood deficiency symptoms mentioned above are accompanied with some digestive disharmonies such as poor appetite and/or poor digestion(2).

 A diet, which lacks insufficient nourishment, is another cause for the blood to become deficient.
-A third cause for blood deficiency is severe haemorrhage (bleeding).
+A third cause for blood deficiency is severe bleeding(1)(4).

-Since there is not enough blood to nourish the muscles, tendons, and joints, some of the symptoms of blood deficiency are muscle weakness, muscle cramps, muscle spasms and/or numbness in the limbs.
+Since there is not enough blood to nourish the muscles, tendons, and joints, some of the symptoms of blood deficiency are muscle weakness, muscle cramps, muscle spasms and/or numbness in the limbs(1)(3)(4) and stiff joints(3).

 Major Chinese herbs

 He Shou Wu strongly tonifies the blood and supplements Essence.
-The Essence is responsible for the length of the lifespan in humans (as well as the speed of ageing).
+The Essence determines the length of the lifespan and the speed of ageing.
 He Shou Wu benefits premature graying of the hair.

 Long Yan Rou (Euphoria longan) translates as “dragon eye flesh”.
 This “fleshy” herb enters the Spleen and the Heart and calms the spirit, especially Heart-Spleen related disturbing emotions such as overthinking (Spleen) and anxiety (Heart).

-Last but not least the famous in the West Goji berry – Gou Qi (Lycium barbarum).
-Considered to be one of the longevity herbs Goji berry nourishes the Essence, the Yin and the blood.
-It is known for one of the herbs that majorly benefits the eyes and the vision.
+Last but not least the famous in the West Goji berry – Gou Qi (Lycium barbarum) is known to be one of the herbs that majorly benefits the eyes and the vision(5).
+Considered to be a longevity herb in China, Goji berry nourishes the Essence, the Yin and the blood.

 Healing foods